awsdocs/aws-cdk-guide/doc_source/work-with-cdk-java.md

 ## Building, synthesizing, and deploying<a name="java-running"></a>

- Build your app  to check for errors and to run tests\.
+The AWS CDK automatically compiles your app before running it\.
+However, it can be useful to build your app manually to check for errors and to run tests\.
 You can do this in your IDE \(for example, press Control\-B in Eclipse\) or by issuing `mvn compile` at a command prompt while in your project's root directory\.

 Run any tests you've written by running `mvn test` at a command prompt\.